curl/everything-curl/ftp-traversedir.md

     curl --ftp-method nocwd ftp://example.com/one/two/three/file.txt

+This then equals this FTP command/response sequence (simplified)

+    > RETR one/two/three/file.txt

 ### singlecwd

 This is the inbetween the other two FTP methods.
 This makes a single `CWD`